 Benefits of peer-to-peer fundraisers

-This kind of online fundraising event can help your nonprofit expand its reach.
+These kind of online fundraising events can help your nonprofit expand its reach.
 Each of your supporters’ social networks is an untapped asset that can be leveraged through P2P fundraising—bringing in more money for your mission.
 It can be hugely profitable without a huge investment of time from your fundraising team.

 Additionally, peer-to-peer fundraising engages your current supporters and helps strengthen their connection to your nonprofit.
 By spreading the word about your organization to others, your existing donors may invigorate their commitment to your mission.